MicrosoftDocs/visualstudio-docs/docs/msbuild/vctooltask-base-class.md

 ---
 # VCToolTask base class

-Many tasks ultimately inherit from the <xref:Microsoft.Build.Utilities.Task> class and <xref:Microsoft.Build.Utilites.ToolTask> class.
+Many tasks ultimately inherit from the <xref:Microsoft.Build.Utilities.Task> class and [ToolTask](/dotnet/api/microsoft.build.utilities.tooltask) class.
 This class adds several methods to the tasks that derive from them.
 These methods are listed in this document.

 ## Class